Agnes Water and Seventeen Seventy are two of the most unmissable destinations on the east coast of Australia in the Gladstone Region, Queensland.

-Should you wish to set out and explore the beautiful Seventeen Seventy on your own, you can rent a single kayak for $20 p/hour or a double kayak for $30 p/hour.
+If you wish to explore the beautiful Seventeen Seventy on your own, you can rent a single kayak for $20 p/hour or a double kayak for $30 p/hour.

 CHECK OUT THE CAPTAIN COOK MONUMENT

-The tree is no longer there but in its place is a stone monument that commemorates Cook’s landing and his first venture on dry land at what is now called Queensland.
+The tree is no longer there but in its place is a stone monument that commemorates Cook’s landing and his first venture on dry land in what is now called Queensland.

 SEE THE VIEW FROM WAVE LOOKOUT

-Next up on this list of things to do is seeing the incredible view from Wave Lookout!
+Next up on this list of things to do is see the incredible view from Wave Lookout!